justinpeh97/HWZ_Scraper/README.md

 - max-per-thread: maximum number of comments per thread, default = 1000.
 - scrape-type: whether the output is by comments or split into sentences

-## To do
-1. Multi threading to increase speed of scraping
-2. Adding more optional arguments